MatheusCerqueiraDev/tractian/README.md

 - src/layout/context
 - src/common/context

-Not all but a few components has comments:

-- App.tsx
-- /src/services/server.ts
-- /common/components/DotedCarousel/DotedCarousel.tsx
-- /common/components/Modal/Modal.tsx
-- /layout/DrawerContent/components/DrawerAccordeon/DrawerAccordeon.tsx
-- /layout/Header/Header.module.scss
-- /layout/Header/Header.tsx
-- /styles/colors.module.scss

-I have the full faith that the project could be better with I had a better study time, Highchart seems a little deprecated and is more verbose than Ant "native" charts [@antv/g2plot](https://g2.antv.antgroup.com) all other was very simple to handle nothing hard at all.
+I have the full faith that the project could be better with I had a better study time, Highchart seems really deprecated and is more verbose than Ant "native" charts [@antv/g2plot](https://g2.antv.antgroup.com) all other was very simple to handle nothing hard at all.
 With the non persistence API is a little more harder to create something visually like visual feedbacks or even for state, prop or management actions, I am really familiar with those actions using forms or click all types of callback, async and step actions.